 There are specified types of database administrators, and they are:

-• System DBA – System DBA on more technical issues, rather than business-related ones.
-The arcane technical details of how the database is installed, configured and modified are what the system DBA focuses on.
-Some of their tasks are installing new versions and applying fixes and setting and tuning system parameters.
+- System DBA – System DBA on more technical issues, rather than business-related ones.
+The arcane technical details of how the database is installed, configured, and modified are what the system DBA focuses on.
+Some of their tasks are installing new versions applying fixes and setting and tuning system parameters.

-The database administrator’s responsibilities depend on their speciality and the kind of work they have.
+The database administrator responsibilities depend on their specialty and the kind of work they have.

 However, the general responsibilities of a database administrator include the following: